 Both men and women now spend more years of their life in good health.
 Since 2005, the number of years in good health has increased more than life expectancy.
 We are thus living a greater part of our lives in good health than we were previously.
-Nearly eight in ten Norwegians report to be in good health, with 81 and 78 per cent for men and women respectively.
+Nearly eight in ten Norwegians report to be in good health.
+This is about the same level as Sweden, but higher than the EU average (28 countries), which is just under 70 per cent.
+In Norway and most other countries in the Eurostat survey from 2017, a slightly larger proportion of men than women state that their health is good.
+For Norway, these figures are 79 and 76 per cent respectively.

-Sickness absence rates have remained fairly stable in recent years, both for selfreported and doctor-certified absence.
+Sickness absence rates have remained fairly stable in recent years, both for self-reported and doctor-certified absence.
 Women take more sick leave than men, but men injure themselves at work more frequently.
-Men accounted for approximately 56 per cent of all registered workplace accidents in 2016, while for 43 men and 2 women the outcome was fatal.
+Men accounted for approximately 57 per cent of all registered workplace accidents in 2017, and also make up the majority of those who are killed at work.